 The meetings are held on the third Friday of every month.
 Please keep this date for the Community Council.
 Don't let your church or your club plan a concert or dance for the third Friday.
-Tell them that evening is sacred to the Community Council and that you want to attend the Community Council meeting.
-MRS. HERBERT P. GREEN, Secretary.
+Tell them that evening is sacred to the Community Council and that you want to attend the the Community Council meeting.